Goddard, Kansas: Primary and secondary education

 The Roman Catholic Diocese of Wichita operates one Catholic school in Goddard: Holy Spirit Catholic School (Pre-K-8).

 Libraries

-The Goddard Public Library, located downtown, has a collection of over 28,000 volumes and offers technology services and literacy programs to the public.
+The Goddard Public Library, located downtown, has a collection of over 19000 volumes and offers technology services and literacy programs to the public.
+The library was created in March 1969 by the Goddard Woman's Club.
+In 1985 a new library building was constructed after a bond issue passed.
+The land for this building was donated to the city by the Goddard School District.
+This building is currently owned by the school district and serves as its conference center.

+The library is located at 201 N. Main Street.
+In 2019 the library board hired its first director holding an MLS, who then hired the library's first Programming & Outreach Specialist.
+This began a time of incredible outreach services and growth of the library.
+In 2020 the COVID-19 pandemic hit.
+This caused a six-week mandatory shutdown, and the library began offering virtual programming.
+Because of the tireless efforts of staff throughout the pandemic, the library increased its patronage.
+This led to the library exceeding its 2019 circulation statistics by the end of 2021, a feat that not many public libraries achieved.

+In August 2021, after receiving an ARPA grant from the State Library of Kansas and IMLS, the library purchased a 2006 RV which was gutted and repurposed into a mobile library.
+The Goddard Public Mobile Library went into service in October 2022, increasing access to library services, programs, and information within the 65 square miles of the school district and other parts of West Wichita.

 Infrastructure

 Transportation

 U.S. Route 54 and U.S. Route 400 run concurrently east-west through Goddard.

+The Atchison, Topeka and Santa Fe Railway formerly provided passenger rail service to Goddard on a line between Wichita and Pratt.
+Dedicated passenger service was provided until at least 1926, while mixed trains continued until at least 1961.
+As of 2025, the nearest passenger rail station is located in Newton, where Amtrak's Southwest Chief stops once daily on a route from Chicago to Los Angeles.

 Utilities

 The city government's Public Works Department is responsible for both water provision and waste water management.
 Westar Energy provides electric power.
 Most residents use natural gas for heating fuel; service is provided by Kansas Gas Service.

 Media

 Goddard is in both the Wichita radio and television markets.

 Parks and recreation

-The city government maintains two parks in the community, a zoo, as well as a municipal swimming pool.
+The city government maintains two parks in the community, Linear Park and Means Memorial Park, as well as a municipal swimming pool.

 Culture

 Events

-Goddard's Chamber of Commerce, Lions Clubs International Lions Club, and city government organize many community events during the year including an Lions Club Car show/Easter Egg Hunt, Neighbors United, Garage Sale Days, Independence Day Firework Display, National Night Out, Fall Festival, Goddard Community Gatherings, Community Thanksgiving Feast, and Christmas on Main Street.
+Goddard's Chamber of Commerce, Lions Clubs International Lions Club, Goddard Public Library, and the City of Goddard organize and promote many community events throughout the year, including a Lions Club Car show/Easter Egg Hunt, Neighbors United, Garage Sale Day, Independence Day Firework Display, National Night Out, Fall Festival, Goddard Community Gatherings, Community Thanksgiving Feast, StoryTime with Santa, and Christmas on Main Street.